 If you’ve been living solo for a while, the holiday season may mark the first time you’ll see your extended family in a long time.
 You may already be dreading spending your long weekends cooped up with nosy aunts and spoiled cousins!

 ‘Tis the season for spending time with loved ones, getting stuffed on delicious food, and quite possibly, doling out more cash than anticipated.
 As joyous as those holiday bells can be, the attached holiday expenses can take a toll on your wallet.
-And if you, like many others, find yourself in a financial rut year after year, once all the gifts have been opened and decorative lights come down, we have some tips for you.
-Read the rest of this entry »

 Are you attending or hosting a holiday party this winter?
 If so, maybe you’re fretting over what to buy for the gift exchange.
 Whether you’re shopping for a white elephant gift for friends or getting a present for your office’s Secret Santa exchange, we’ve got solutions that can keep you on the nice list at every holiday party!
-Read the rest of this entry »

 The holiday season is full of love, joy, and, unfortunately, expenses!
 Even with fun things like gifts and travel on your mind, you still have to pay for rent, utilities, and food.
 But you can beat the budget blues this winter with these seven ways to make extra cash for the holidays!
-Read the rest of this entry »

 Lock the doors, pull the curtains tight, and turn on all the lights in your apartment!
 Friday the 13th is here and won’t come around again until next February.
 While this blog won’t be filled with scary tales pulled from the latest thriller movie, it will provide you with some frighteningly awesome facts about how cool it is to live in an apartment.
 Without further ado, here are 13 fast facts about apartment living as we celebrate 2016’s one and only Friday the 13th!
-Read the rest of this entry »

 You are there, in bed, enjoying the most beautiful slumber imaginable.
 Your dreams have whisked you away to a tropical oasis where <a horn blows in the distance> you bask in the brilliant <the horn blows again> sunshine sipping on a <there that annoying horn is again> delicious cocktail <horn> that is…